JimLynx/CI-MS1-Explore-Ireland/README.md

 > - Tested **Logo text** in menu bar to ensure it points to the Home page.
 > - Tested **About, Gallery and Contact** links in menu bar to ensure it points to each page and position correctly.
 > - Tested **Social Media icons** in Footer to ensure they open the correct pages, and in a new tab on the browser.
-> - Tested **Contact Us** link on About page and ensured that it points to the Contact page on hte same site.
+> - Tested **Contact Us** link on About page and ensured that it points to the Contact page on the same site.
 > - Tested **Facebook Community Group** link on About page to ensure they open the correct page, and in a new tab on the browser.
 > - Tested **Carousel right and left arrows** and the right arrow moves to the next image and left arrow moves to the previous image as desired.
-> - Tested **Carousel indicator bar** and images caqn be selected by their position by clicking on relevant bars.
+> - Tested **Carousel indicator bar** and images can be selected by their position by clicking on relevant bars.
-> - Tested **Send** button on Contact page withoput any text in inputs to ensure that it provides the desired error of 'Please fill out this field' to appropriate required fields.
+> - Tested **Send** button on Contact page without any text in inputs to ensure that it provides the desired error of 'Please fill out this field' to appropriate required fields.
 > - Tested **Email** entry input by not entering a valid email address.
-This provides the desired error of 'Please include an @ in hte email address'.
+This provides the desired error of 'Please include an @ in the email address'.
 > - Tested **Radio buttons** to ensure only _one option can be selected_ and that _at least one option_ is required.
 > - Further testing of Responsiveness of all pages using [Google Mobile-Friendly Test](https://search.google.com/test/mobile-friendly)
 > - 1.
 [Home Page](https://search.google.com/test/mobile-friendly?id=xFabK99FmnLzZb1GxaoAQA)